 In order to follow the "simple first" strategy, it is preferable that simple transformation matrices are generated before complex ones.
-We consider a matrix M, whose transpose matrix is $M^T = (m \ a)$ , simple if m is an identity matrix or a matrix that can be obtained by applying one or a few steps of linear transformations on an identity matrix.
+We consider a matrix $M = (ma)^T$ simple if m is an identity matrix or a matrix that can be obtained by applying one or a few steps of linear transformations on an identity matrix.
 Therefore, the transform matrix M is constructed by starting from an $M^T = (m \ a)$ (where m is an identity matrix and a a zero vector), iteratively applying either linear transformations to m or assigning new value to a (both randomly decided) until a new one is generated.
 The loop vector LV is then constructed by multiplying I and M, as demonstrated in Equation (1) and (2).